|Same Sex Couples Resource Center

 U.S. Supreme Court has ruled that same-sex couples in the United States have a constitutional right to marry, no matter where they live.
 This means that same-sex marriage is now legal in all 50 states.
 This has opened many new equality opportunities for same

-ClearLogic Financial and financial planner Jerry Cannizzaro have a long history of experience with same sex couples in helping them plan their financial futures.
+ClearLogic Financial and financial planner Gerald A. Cannizzaro have a long history of experience with same sex couples in helping them plan their financial futures.

 The latest changes bring new planning options to many couples that should be addressed immediately.
 The financial, tax and estate planning benefits from this latest Supreme Court Ruling.
-We are familiar with these exclusions and are able to assist same sex
+ClearLogic Financial is familiar with these exclusions and are able to

 - Estate Planning for Same-Sex Couples

 - Retirement Benefits for Same-Sex Married Couples

 - Marriage and Money: Six Tips for Same-Sex Couples

 - Special Planning Considerations for Unmarried Gay and Lesbian Couples

 (March 21, 2014)

 - Gay couples weigh financial options that accompany marriage